Editing Anxieties: Will my editor steal my manuscript?

 Stealing a manuscript is not profitable for an editor.

-If you’ve been to any of my service pages, you’ll have seen my rates.
+If you’ve been to my service page, you’ll have seen my rates.
 Even though I’m in the lower mid-range when it comes to editorial pricing, this pricing range still puts me at a comfortable five figures per year if I’m doing steady work.
 Very, very few books bring in the same amount of money I could make by editing in a year.
 And in the traditional publishing world, advances of this size are becoming less and less common.

 In other words, an editor making around the same income as me would have to steal several books a year—undetected—to make the same kind of money they would by just editing.
 And these would have to be good books that would sell well.
 The editor would also have to put in the time to make the books pass without anyone realizing they were plagiarized, plus continue finding more editing clients to steal from.
 That’s way more work than just editing in the first place.